pablobcb/clj-with/README.md

 Macro

   Chain pattern matching clauses, using `clojure.core.match/match`.
-Take a vector of bindings to match, a body, and optionally an `:otherwise` keyword followed by list of clauses to match in case of failure.
+Takes a vector of bindings to match, a body, and optionally an `:otherwise` keyword followed by list of clauses to match in case of failure.
   Pattern matches each bind and if all clauses match, the body is executed returning its result.
 Otherwise the chain is aborted and the non-matched value is matched against the optional :else clauses, if provided.
 Raises `java.lang.IllegalArgumentException` if none